muratk3n/thirdwave/en/2011/08/living-in-factory.md

 with our fathers.
 I met a Japanese person at such early age I dont even remember how old I was.
 My father had to travel around the world too of course, and always came back with different gizmoz.
-When I had my first computer -a Sinclair ZX- it had Japanese letters on it.
-More on that later.
+When I had my first computer -a Sinclair ZX- it had Japanese letters on it which made me think the product was Japanese.
 Italians, French, Germans were always around too.

-I came to know the manager class intimately, even more so then the workers.
-We lived in the same neighborhood after all.
-You could see how integrational decisions were made, how information flowed, how control was exercised.
-My father was responsible for production (he became the 'top dog' in my teens), away from "the corporation", so he was away from much office politics, but there was enough of it around.
-I did not have any name for these back then obviously, I just subconciously recorded the whole shabang.
+My father was responsible for production somewhat away from "the headquarters", distant to much office politics, but there was enough of it around.

 And here is the kicker.
 When computers were brought in for accounting, logistical record keeping, I was right there from day one.
 I asked my father to let me work, so I started helping out.
 I met a programmer for the first time, he used to code in COBOL.
-We stared at green screens and wrote some code.
 He used to smoke and shake his head to the rhytms of the printer as if it was music.
 He was little odd, but not by much.
 The next programmer I met, a woman, was almost half-mad in comparison.
-She used to flip the bird to offending drivers, and code in C. She gave me a book on C. I learned C. Some of my friends (children of other managers) worked in the factory in various posts during their summer breaks, even as regular workers.
+She used to flip the bird to offending drivers, and gave me my first book on C. I learned C. Some of my friends (children of other managers) worked in the factory in various posts during their summer breaks, even as regular workers.
 I did that too for a while, but not as long as my days spent at accounting.
-That seemed to have a different hold on me.

 This is why when many years later when I read The Third Wave, I immediately recognized the correctness of its essence.
-I had already made the transition between two waves, from factory to knowledge work (I worked in IT consulting for many years, and now research in applied math and technology), and the differences, once put in the correct theory, were blatantly obvious.
-The fact that I intimately knew the political views of the managerial class also helped immensely, as well as being from a country (Turkey) that lived a compressed form of industrial transformation of which, our factory could be seen a microcosm of.
-Details as well as tangential issues rang perfectly
+I saw the two waves, from factory to knowledge work (I worked in IT consulting for many years, and now research in applied math and technology), How people organize, do work, manage, in both sides of the two waves were truly different.
-true: When T. called classical music as "industrial", I could recount many cases when a native politician talked about the music as a sign of modernity and progress, and unlike most, having seen a factory floor up and close I saw the parallels down to the central coordinator at the top.
-I had instinctively hated the music without knowing why, and later ended up listening to rock and jazz, eventually playing both in various bands.

-How people organize, do work, manage, in both sides of the two waves were truly different; I lived through countless methods, projects trying to replicate "old style" management in software and failing, and finally leading projects using agile methods and succeeding.

-I saw how technology was applied for production, and how it was closed.
-Later I ended up working with open technology and saw it producing amazing results, leaps and bounds beyond what can be done using closed styles.
-Earlier days in my career, I used to look for standards (as well as everyone else), now IT sector thrives on de-facto standards.
-In the plant, it was all about standards.

-I wrestled with many of these issues, in life, culture, work, without knowing why -- when I was in shorts.
-Now I still do, but I have better names for them.

-Thanks to my years spent in a factory.